 About

-One of the largest multi-country trials focusing exclusively on mild and moderate cases of COVID-19, ANTICOV helps address the relative neglect of clinical research for treatment in an outpatient setting during the COVID-19 pandemic in Africa, Asia, and Latin America.
+One of the largest multi-country trials focusing exclusively on mild and moderate cases of COVID-19, ANTICOV helped address the relative neglect of clinical research for treatment in an outpatient setting during the COVID-19 pandemic in Africa, Asia, and Latin America.

 Participating countries